Honors & Awards

 Freshman (2024-25)

 Marissa Laurin, a freshman from Alberta, Canada, logged a promising debut season.
-She swam namely in the 100 and 200 backstroke events as well as the 200 and 400 IM races.
-In a meet against the Kansas Jayhawks, Laurin logged a career best in the 100 backstroke touching the wall at 56.44.
+She swam primarily in the 100 and 200 backstroke events as well as the 200 and 400 IM races.
+In a dual win over Kansas, Laurin logged a career best in the 100 backstroke touching the wall at 56.44.
 Later at the conference championships prelims, she took 27th with a 1:58.60 in the 200 back, marking her career high in the event.

 Laurin collected two first-place finishes in the 200 IM throughout the season.
-Her first top performance was against Iowa State on October 25 and her second was at the Hawkeye Invitational prelims in late November.
+Her first victory came against Iowa State on Oct.
+25, and her second came at the Hawkeye Invitational prelims in November.
 She made impressive strides in the 200 backstroke as well, notching a second-place finish against Minnesota and South Dakota as well as Iowa State.
 Overall, she posted 21 top-five performances with more than half of them being top-three places.

 Before Nebraska